M66B/FairEmail/FAQ.md

 <a name="faq134"></a>
 **(134) Can you add deleting local messages?**

-Since locally deleted messages would be downloaded again on the next sync it is not possible to permanently delete local messages.
+*POP3*

+In the account settings (Setup, step 1, Manage, tap account) you can enable *Leave deleted messages on server*.

+*IMAP*

+Since the IMAP protocol is meant to synchronize two ways, deleting a message from the device would result in fetching the message again when synchronizing again.

-As an alternative you can hide messages, either via the three-dots menu in the action bar just above the message text or by multiple selecting messages in the message list.
+However, FairEmail supports hiding messages, either via the three-dots menu in the action bar just above the message text or by multiple selecting messages in the message list.

+It is also possible to set the swipe left or right action to hide a message.

 <br />